jure-praznikar/Graphlets-B-value/README.md

 ## **Example 1 – protein structure, crystal contacts included**

 **_STEP 1: Crystal contacts_**
+By default, the analysis is performed using the Biological Assembly 1 data.
 The EXAMPLE1 folder contains the pdb file “6dnl.pdb”.
 Go to https://swift.cmbi.umcn.nl/servers/html/symshel2.html and upload the 6dnl.pdb file (from the EXAMPLE1 folder).